-RIMMER: Erdogan’s Hit and Run Election - Turkey’s opposition bloc is now left one tinny short of a six-pack.
+RIMMER: Erdogan’s Hit and Run Election – Turkey’s opposition bloc is now left one tinny short of a six-pack.

 Murphy’s Law

-Anything that can go wrong, will go wrong.
+Anything that can go wrong will go wrong.
 Especially in Turkey.
 For months, political analysts assumed Kemal Kilicdaroglu would do the honourable thing, set aside his position as leader of the CHP and put forward a more dynamic, younger, telegenic candidate with a history of winning elections.
 Kilicdaroglu is plainly a decent man but it’s only as a failure that he’s been a success.
 There were no prizes for guessing Erdogan’s preferred opponent.
 Developments this weekend will have emboldened Erdogan, boosting his defiance, filling his sails with confidence.
 Let’s face it, it doesn’t take much.

 Political analysts, your humble correspondent included, underestimated KK’s ambition and his doggedness, though.
 The Table of Six, as the opposition bloc became known, have obviously spent countless hours wargaming the campaign and reached different conclusions.
 Aksener, whose party might expect to command 10-15% of the vote, would only back Imamoglu or Yavas.
 Neither of these, however, would stand against the wishes of CHP boss, Kilicdaroglu.
 Aksener walked.